CaptainLupa/DoomDoomLiteratureClub/README.md

 # Installation:

-## Copy and paste all these into the "game" directory in your ddlc directory.
+## Copy and paste all these into the "game" folder in your ddlc directory.

 ## Select replace when prompted